-- C. Align Zoning with General Plan Land Use Designations: "One Color on the Map": Because General Plan land use designations-rather than zoning districts--determine what can be developed on a site, San Jose's process creates additional delay, cost, and confusion for housing developers.
-Aligning the zoning districts of properties with those General Plan land use designations would reduce processing time and staff work, and make land use decisions more transparent.
-In other large cities, the zoning code clearly dictates land use, and multiple approvals are not required for a conforming zoning change.
-While a comprehensive zoning code update requires no small amount of work, we don't need to eat this elephant in one bite.
-Return with a work plan assessment for prioritizing amendments to the zoning code (such as parcels that were given a new land use designation during the 2011 General Plan Envision 2040 process) that streamline the planning approval process, working with Mayor's Office of Strategic Partnerships and regional organizations such as MTC and ABAG to identify grant funding for consultants and staff support.
+- C. Align Zoning with General Plan Land Use Designations: "One Color on the Map":

+Because General Plan land use designations, not zoning districts, determine what can be developed on a site, aligning the zoning districts of properties with those General Plan land use designations, and creating new zoning districts with land use designations would reduce delay, cost, staff work, and make land use decisions more transparent.
+By aligning zoning and land use designations, land owners and builders will face only development permit review and approval, and the City's planning process will better resemble the systems implemented in other large cities, where the zoning code clearly dictates land use.
+We appreciate that a comprehensive zoning code update requires no small amount of work, such as elimination of "legal non-conforming" zonings.
+Return with a work plan assessment for prioritizing amendments to the zoning code (such as parcels that were given a new land use designation during the 2011 General Plan Envision 2040 process) that streamline the planning approval process, working with Mayor's Office of Strategic Partnerships to identify grant funding for consultants and staff support.
 Target completion within the current four-year General Plan review cycle. - D. Complete Work from General Plan Update: Perform the work originally directed by Council on April 14, 2015, and again directed by Council in December of 2016, to: - i.
 Opportunity Sites: Identify discrete housing infill opportunity sites for targeted upzoning with housing and more dense mixed-use development, where such sites appear (a) the focus of frequent reports of drug dealing, prostitution, and other nuisance activity, such as corner markets and liquor stores, bail bonds, pot shops, massage parlors, and motels, and (b) isolated from other employment-focused uses, so that a conversion would not adversely impact adjacent operations.
 Partner with external partners, such as SJSU's Planning Department and local neighborhood associations, to map and identify these opportunity sites. - ii.
 Realign Urban Village Horizons: Accelerate development of those Horizon II or III areas that already have fixed-rail transit or bus rapid-transit-such as along North 1st Street, Alum Rock, or Capitol-into the first horizon, to accelerate development where existing infrastructure supports that development. - iii.
 Existing Commercial Parcels: Identify any commercial parcels which do not appear viable for long-term continued commercial or office use due to being completely surrounded on all four sides by residential uses.